-If the student obtains a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund.
+If the student obtains a loan to pay for an educational program, the student will have the responsibility to repay the full amount of the loan plus interest, less the amount of any refund, and if the student receives federal student financial aid funds, the student is entitled to a refund of the moneys not paid from federal financial aid funds.
+(CEC §94911(f))

-If a student defaults on a federal or state loan, both of the following may occur: (1) The federal or state government or a third party loan guarantee agency may take action against the student which may include garnishing an income tax refund; and (2) The student may not be eligible for any other government financial assistance at another institution until the loan is repaid.
-(CEC $\S94911(g)(1)(2)$)

-Refunds: If any refunds are due based on the institutional refund policy calculation, refunds will be issued within 45 days from the date of the determination (date your withdrawal was determined).

-Course Cancellation: If a course is cancelled subsequent to a student's enrollment and before instruction in the course has begun, the College shall at its option: 1) Provide a full refund of all money paid; or 2) Provide for completion of the course at schools in the neighborhood.
+If a student defaults on a federal or state loan, both of the following may occur: (1) The federal or state government or a third-party loan guarantee agency may take action against the student which may include garnishing an income tax refund; and (2) The student may not be eligible for any other government financial assistance at another institution until the loan is repaid.
+(CEC§94911(g) (1) (2)) Refunds: If any refunds are due based on the institutional refund policy calculation, refunds will be issued within 45 days from the date of the determination (date your withdrawal was determined).
+Program Cancellation: If a program of study is cancelled subsequent to a student's enrollment and before instruction in the program has begun, the College shall at its option: 1) Provide a full refund of all money paid; or 2) Provide for completion of the program at schools in the neighborhood.

-School Closure: If the College closes subsequent to a student's enrollment and before instruction in the course has begun, the College shall at its option: 1) Provide a full refund of all money paid; or 2) Provide for completion of the course at schools in the neighborhood.
+School Closure: If the College closes subsequent to a student's enrollment and before instruction in the program has begun, the College shall at its option: 1) Provide a full refund of all money paid; or 2) Provide for completion of the program at schools in the neighborhood.